salma6698/Stat-6545-Assignment-1/README.md

 Here, we use λ =1 for Exponential (1).

-To generate Poission (t) random variables:
+To generate Poisson (t) random variables:

 1. Generate X1, X2, …, Xn  as i.i.d.
 Exponential (1) random variables using the transformation method on uniform random variables.